-Medical and Fitness Requirements
+Medical and Fitness Police Eligibility

 The police regulations stipulate that no discrimination can happen based on disability or medical condition; however, the fitness tests will need to be passed by all candidates.
 Certain disabilities or illnesses may receive special permissions such as an officer joining for desk duty versus field duty.
 A psychological evaluation is also required to make certain a candidate is mentally capable of the position.

 Convictions will not automatically be rejected; however, if the issue is both serious and occurred in the last 5 years, then an application will be turned down.
 Individual circumstances are considered.
 It is essential that applicants are honest with the police service – failure to do so will lead to an automatic rejection of application and you will be barred from applying again/in future.

 When you are applying for the police, the assessors will vet your financial history and any history of debt or bankruptcy.
 It is essential that current applicants have a clean bill of financial health – the UK Police Service takes the threat of corruption extremely seriously and will actively avoid employing anyone who they feel could be subjected to this.

 Nationality and Residency